Return of the Living Dead (film series): Return of the Living Dead: Rave to the Grave (2005)

 John Keefe, Peter Coyote and Aimee Lynn Chadwick returned from the previous installment.
 The film takes place one year after Necropolis and the returning teenage characters, from the previous film, are now college freshmen.
-They discover that Tryoxin-5 can be used as a recreational drug named 'Z', but the drug will eventually turn the user into a zombie.
-The speed of "zombification" depends on the dose of Tryoxin consumed.
+They discover that Trioxin-5 can be used as a recreational drug named 'Z', but the drug will eventually turn the user into a zombie.
+The speed of "zombification" depends on the dose of Trioxin consumed.
 An edited version of the film aired along with Return of the Living Dead: Necropolis on the SciFi Channel on October 15, 2005.
 As was the case with Return of the Living Dead 4: Necropolis switching to Return of the Living Dead: Necropolis, Return of the Living Dead: Rave to the Grave was advertised as Return of the Living Dead 5: Rave to the Grave before removing the number 5 from the title.
-The R-rated version of the film was released on DVD on March 20, 2007 by Lionsgate.
+The R-rated version of the film was released on DVD on March 20, 2007, by Lionsgate.

 The film also features a humorous cameo appearance by Tarman from the original movie and its first sequel.
 However, as opposed to being a major threat like he initially was, the character is mostly used for comedy, though when he first appears in the film, he tries to attack the protagonists, but later gives up and desperately tries to hitchhike a ride to the party, but to no avail.
 After scaring away a woman who almost gave him a ride, he has no choice but to walk to the party, yelling his trademark "Brains!" as he goes.

+Return of the Living Dead (TBD)

+In July 2023, a reboot of the franchise was announced.
+On December 13, 2024, WithAnO Productions and Living Dead Media LLC debuted a teaser trailer for Return of the Living Dead promising to be set in the winter of 1985, eighteen months after the events in the original film.
+Written and directed by Steve Wolsh, the film was originally planned for a December 2025 release.

+Trash's Revenge (TBA)

+Another separate Return of the Living Dead sequel was announced the same month coming from the other rights owner of the franchise ROTLD Originals LLC, with a crowdfunding page for the film launched on CineBacker in December 2024.
+The film will star Linnea Quigley who played Trash in the original film, Thom Mathews, and Eric Roberts among others, and promises to include deceased actors from the original film whose characters will be brought back using computer-generated imagery.